bnsdesenvolvimento2/pim8/README.md

-# pim8
+# PIM8
-Web app for Universidade Paulista
+This is a web app to manage academic tasks for associate degree in System Analysis and Development students at Universidade Paulista (UNIP).